andycthomas/andycthomas.github.io/index.md

 9. [ec2, ebs, nfs, jenkins ](https://github.com/andycthomas/dareyio-pbl/blob/main/Project9/project9.md) Building upon the infrastructure for project8, add another ec2 instance running ubuntu, and configure it to be a jenkins build server that publishes artefacts to the nfs server.

+10. [ec2, nginx, load balancer](https://github.com/andycthomas/dareyio-pbl/blob/main/Project10/project10.md) Taking the infrastructrure from project8 and replacing the apache load balancer with an nginx load balancer.
+Registering a new domanin, pointing it at the elastic IP address of the load balancer, and securing the site with a new SSL/TLS certificate